makeyourownmaker/CambridgeTemperatureModel/README.md

 | Persistent temperature         | 6.26     | 4.13     | **9.49** |
 | Simple exponential smoothing   | 6.05     | 4.03     | 9.81     |
 | Holt exponential smoothing     | **5.62** | **3.94** | 10.25    |

+These results are from older partially cleaned observations.

 These metrics are calculated in the baselines file briefly described in the Files subsection.
 Numbers in **bold** indicate